ABIsolution/homepage/readme.md

 **Node.js:** version 18.18.2.

-You can download and install Node.js version 18.18.2 from [this link](https://nodejs.org/download/release/v18.18.2/).
+You can download and install Node.js version 18.18.2 from [the official node release page](https://nodejs.org/download/release/v18.18.2/).

 **Windows**